00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Travel, wind.

-## Divine Creation
+# DIVINE CREATION

 **Prerequisites:** Divine rank 16, Int 29, Create Object salient divine ability, Create Greater Object salient divine ability.

 **Benefit:** As a full-round action, the deity can create mortal creatures or magic items whose total weight is up to 100 pounds per divine rank, or with a total volume of 20 cubic feet per rank.
-If the deity uses this ability on a divinely morphic plane or within its own godly realm, double the volume and weight the deity can create.
+If the deity uses this ability on a divinely morphic plane or within its

+own godly realm, double the volume and weight the deity can create.
 If the deity's realm is located on a divinely morphic plane, triple the volume and weight the deity can create there.

 **Notes:** This ability works like the Create Greater Object ability, except as noted below.